gAmUssA/KSQL-Streaming-Sentiment/README.md

 ) WITH (KAFKA_TOPIC='twitter_01',VALUE_FORMAT='JSON');
 ```

-Now can use test our crude Sentiment UDF along with a few other built-in UDFs on the content of the tweets as they stream in.
+Now we can use test our crude Sentiment UDF along with a few other built-in UDFs on the content of the tweets as they stream in.
 ```sql
 SELECT EXTRACTJSONFIELD(user,'$.ScreenName') as `ScreenName`,EXTRACTJSONFIELD(user,'$.FollowersCount') as `FollowersCount`, SENTIMENT(TEXT) as `TweetSentiment`, Text as `Tweet`
 FROM TWITTER_STATUS